Cassidy (given name)

-Cassidy is a given name derived from an Irish surname and ultimately from the Goidelic given name Caiside, meaning "clever" or "curly-haired."
+Cassidy is a surname name derived from an Irish surname and ultimately from the Gaelic given name Caiside, meaning "clever" or "curly-haired."
 The name Caiside comes from the Irish word element cas.

 Cassidy is a gender neutral name.

 Cassidy was the 244th most popular name for girls born in the United States in 2009.
 It was most popular in 1999, when it was the 99th most popular name for American girls.
 It first appeared among the 1,000 most popular names for American girls in 1981.
 Kassidy, an alternate spelling, was ranked as the 443rd most popular name for girls in 2009.

-The name Cassidy was a known last name.
-Cassidy may have become a first name due to baby-boomer and Generation X parents naming their children after the Grateful Dead song, "Cassidy".
+In 1984, Cassidy was the 665th most popular boy's name in the US.
+Famous men called Cassidy include Cassidy James Riley (born November 21, 1976) an American professional wrestler.